decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 Tags are simply descriptive words that users can use when searching or filtering for items.
 These could be relevant to competitions or events!

+### Custom thumbnails

+You can upload your own custom thumbnails for wearables in your collections.
+To upload a custom thumbnail image, navigate to the Wearables Editor and open the item you want to add a thumbnail for.
+Click **Edit** and then click on the thumbnail image under details to upload an image from your computer (a camera icon will appear when you hover over the thumbnail).

+> Thumbnails must be 256px by 256px with transparent backgrounds.
+Collections containing thumbnails without transparent backgrounds will not be accepted by the Curation Committee.

 ### Setting the price for items

 Items that are included in a collection can include prices that you set for their primary sale.